9dots/react-todo-mvc/README.md

-# Redux TodoMVC Example
+# TodoMVC Project

-To work on this project, import this project in [codesandbox.io](https://codesandbox.io).
+Import this project in [codesandbox.io](https://codesandbox.io).
 Starting from this boilerplate (from the [redux](https://github.com/reactjs/redux) examples), add the following functionality (without breaking the previous tests)

 ## Functionality